 A few grinds, black pepper

 1/2 tsp. each nigella, fennel and cumin seeds

 Place all the fruit in a pan.
 Add the cinnamon stick, cayenne, ground pepper and salt.
 Cook covered on medium heat until soft.
 You won't need to add any water.
 There is plenty in the pineapple but do adjust the heat down if necessary to avoid burning.
 Remove the cinnamon stick and break down the fruit either with a potato masher.

 Powder the nigella, fennel, cumin and cardamom seeds until slightly coarse, using a spice grinder.

 Tip the ground spices into the pineapple mixture.
-Add the oil, if using and mix well.

 Transfer into a glass jar and cool uncovered in the fridge.
 Screw the cap on once the murabba has cooled completely.